Xianyang: Later History

+Modern History

 After the founding of the People's Republic, Xianyang Subregion was established, administering six counties: Xianyang, Xingping, Wugong, Chang’an, Huxian, and Zhouzhi.
 In August 1950, after the establishment of Shaanxi Provincial Government, Xianyang Subregion governed 13 counties: Xianyang, Sanyuan, Jingyang, Chunhua, Xunyi, Liquan, Xingping, Zhouzhi, Huxian, Yaoxian, Tongchuan, Fuping, and Gaoling.
 In August 1952, Xianyang was granted county-level city status.
 On 8 January 1953, the Subregion was abolished; Xianyang City, Xianyang County, Huxian, and Tongchuan came under provincial direct control, while suburban counties were reassigned to Weinan and Baoji administrative regions.
 In August 1958, Xianyang city and county merged into a new county-level city.
 On 8 October 1961, the Subregion was re-established, administering the county-level Xianyang City plus 13 counties.
 On 8 June 1966, Xianyang city was placed under Xi’an's jurisdiction until August 1971, when it returned to Xianyang Subregion.

 On 5 October 1983, the State Council approved the transformation of Xianyang Subregion into a prefecture-level Xianyang City, converting the former county-level Xianyang City into Qindu District.
 Zhouzhi, Huxian, and Gaoling were transferred to Xi’an, while Wugong County and Yangling District (formerly part of Baoji) were placed under the new prefecture-level Xianyang City.
 In May 1984, county-level cities under Xianyang Subregion were renamed as administrative districts.

 On 16 September 2006, following the merger of Xi’an and Xianyang local telephone networks, Xianyang's area code 0910 was changed to 029.
 On 8 July 2007, Yangling District was brought under the jurisdiction of the national Yangling Agricultural High‑Tech Demonstration Zone, although it remained de facto part of Xianyang.
 On 8 January 2017, fifteen townships (pop. ~605,000) from the four districts of Qindu, Weicheng, Jingyang, and Xingping were administratively reassigned to Xi’an.
 On 8 May 2018, with State Council approval, Bin County was dissolved and reconstituted as the county-level Binzhou City, directly administered by Shaanxi Province and managed by Xianyang.